 Skip to Main Content

-Truth vs Myths About Foundation Repair
+Misconceptions About Foundation Repair

-If you’re trying to save money around the house, it can be tempting to try and DIY a foundation fix when something goes wrong.
-Unfortunately, DIY solutions can often make the damage already done to your foundation much worse.
+DIY solutions can also worsen your foundation’s existing damage.
 The contractor you eventually bring in to look over your home’s damage will not only have to charge you for base repairs but also for the removal of a solution that may have exacerbated the damage already present in your home.

 watering your lawn